andela-denoma/valentineGifts/README.md

 POST /users/gift

-To Edit or Put a single gift
+To edit or put a single gift

 PUT /users/gifts/:gifts_id